redhat-performance/jetlag/docs/deploy-sno-ibmcloud.md

 To deploy Single Node OpenShift (SNO) clusters on IBMcloud hardware you can simply follow the bare metal cluster guide with a few differences.
 The changes in this guide will apply after [Review ibmcloud.yml](deploy-bm-ibmcloud.md#review-ibmcloudyml) section.

+For guidance on how to order hardware on IBMcloud, see [order-hardware-ibmcloud.md](docs/order-hardware-ibmcloud.md) in [docs](docs) directory.

 ## SNO var changes

 Change `cluster_type` to `cluster_type: sno`